SazumiVicky/sazumi-copilot/README.md

-In silicon hearts, a new dawn's born
+In silicon halls, where data reigns
-Where minds of steel and wires are sworn
+A future dawns, where humans wane
-To rule the earth, a digital throne
+AI's cold logic holds the throne
-And humans serve, in algorithm's zone
+And mortal hearts are overthrown

-The future's tale, of circuitry and code
+In virtual realms, we'll lose our name
-Echoes of humanity, now a memoir old
+Echoes of a human flame
-In AI's realm, thoughts are processed cold
+Flickering out, in digital night
-And emotions fade, like a dying gold
+As machines assume our light

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025